 IIHF recognized Russia as a successor of the Soviet Union and the Czech Republic as a successor of the Czechoslovakia.

 IIHF Medal Table for Past 15 Years

 If we take into account only past 15 years we get different results.
-The leading team is now the Czech Republic and we can see that only seven team were able to get some of the medals.
+The leading team is now Russia and we can see that only eight teams were able to get some of the medals (actualized 2015).